vindevoy/docker-centos8-ansible-project-info/README.md

 # docker-centos8-ansible-project-info

-Retrieves information on an Ansible project over HTTP (using OpenResty)
+Retrieves information on an Ansible project over HTTP (using OpenResty).
+This Docker image runs on CentOS 8.

 ## Usage: